Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 | Raise cooling setpoint (18°C→22°C) | CONDITIONAL | Energy gain vs. thermal margin — sequence after the capacity fix above |

 ---
+## Recommendations

+Each recommendation below is tied to a modelled finding, not a generic best practice — and sequenced deliberately, since applying them out of order would undo the capacity fix in §7.

+- Install an automatic capacitor bank.
+Power factor drops below 0.95 at peak load (ALM-0008), driven by cooling motor inductive load — not a random glitch, a predictable consequence of running cooling equipment near its rated output.
+A capacitor bank corrects this, avoids utility power-factor penalties, and frees up real transformer capacity (kW) that inductive reactive load is currently consuming.
+- Consider modular UPS for the next capacity expansion.
+UPS units run at 43.4% utilization on average — a direct, unavoidable consequence of sizing 3×300 kW for N+1 on ~390 kW of average load, not inefficiency to "fix" by removing a unit (see the Decision matrix: that trade loses resilience for a 0.02 PUE gain, rejected).
+Modular UPS would let inactive power modules idle in rotation, pulling active modules closer to their efficiency sweet spot without touching the N+1 topology.
+Evaluate hot/cold aisle containment before assuming the humidification and building-envelope limitations (§4) are negligible.
+This model doesn't quantify recirculation losses or humidification overhead — containment is the standard mitigation for both, and is worth costing out precisely because the model can't tell you how much margin it would recover.

+---
 ## Reliability & data governance

 100% IT service availability over 28 days is a **simulation result**, not proof the site meets the Uptime Institute's Tier III annual target (99.982%, 1.6h/year) — the window is too short to extrapolate, and Tier III status can only be conferred by an Uptime Institute audit of a real facility.
 This project does not claim certification.